 If it is about any project, presentation, or document, most of us especially rely on doc editing apps.
 And Google Docs is among the most reliable ones and not to mention it is available for free.
-It offers great editing features, collaboration power, and, most importantly, you can work from any device.
+Moreover, it offers great editing features, collaboration power, and, most importantly, you can work from any device.

 Quip is a simple and free Google Docs alternative that comes with some of the most vigorous tools and collaboration features.
 It can be a comfortable pick-up if you look for something handier and perfectly suitable to work from a smartphone.